akaalias/getstreamline/README.md

 All you need to do is write one word that’s on your mind right now.

+Then another.

+And one more.

+The whole time, all you need to focus on is a single word!

 There is no hurry.
 You can type as slow or fast as you like.

 ### 2. Make mistakes